graeme-gets/making-embedded-projects/week-three/readme.md

 ## Code Modules

 ### Flashing LED
-The flashing of the LED is simply implemented int he main app loop along with a 500ms delay.
+The flashing of the LED is simply implemented in the main app loop along with a 500ms delay.
 The program first checks if the button has been pressed (see below) and sets the LED control state accordingly.
+The push button controls weather or not the state of the LED can be changed.

-The loop then toggles then calls the 'ledToggle' function.
+The loop then calls the 'ledToggle' function.
 This function will either toggle or not depending on the LED control state value.

 ### LED Controller
 ledController.c
 ledController.h

-The Led Controller is a simple module that controls the state of the LED (either on or off) and wether the state can be changed or not.
+The Led Controller is a simple module that controls the state of the LED (either on or off) and whether the state can be changed or not.

-The module uses the HAL_GPIO driver to, Initiated in GPIO_Init and references tha defines of LD2 as specified in the main.h file.
+The module uses the HAL_GPIO driver (Initiated in GPIO_Init function)  and references the #defines of LD2 as specified in the main.h file.

 ### Debounce Controller
 debounceController.c